Common name: St. John’s wort

 St John’s wort should not be used at the same time as the drugs warfarin, digoxin, cyclosporine, indinavir and related anti-HIV drugs.
 Do not recommend using St John’s wort to a woman who using the contraceptive pill to prevent pregnancy.

-Dosage: Dose of tincture is 1-5ml of tincture 2 to 3 times daily.
+Dosage: Dose of fresh tincture is 5-60 drops 3-4 times daily.
 For dried standardised extracts follow directions on the packaging, however, maximum studied doses of dried extract go up to 1800mg/day (Szegedi et al., 2005).

 Research on models